SAFETY POLICY OF THE ARTILLERY RESERVE, INC.

 c.
 Equipment Inspection

-Details of any changes will always be posted within the Reserve's bulletin board .
+Details of any changes will always be posted on the RESERVE WEB PAGE or sent via E-Mail to unit commanders.

 Artillery Reserve Chief Ordnance Officer

-1) Battery and/or Brigade Commanders will inspect (as and independant eye) there assigned Battery or Brigade
+1) Battery and/or Brigade Commanders will assist inspections (as and independant eye) of there assigned Battery or Brigade

 gun drill that the individual unit has stated in there Inspection Form before that said unit can participate in any